makerdao/vdb-mcd-transformers/transformers/events/DOCUMENTATION.md

 Finally you can add the transformer to the list of transformers by updating the configuration, and creating an initializer for the transformer.

-1. In the environments (docker.toml, testing.toml and mcdTransformers.toml) add
-   the new package name the list of `transformerNames` in the exporter - alphabetically.
+1. In the config file (environments/mcdTransformers.toml) add the new package name the list of `transformerNames` in the exporter - alphabetically.
 1. Underneath that list add a configuration (alphabetically again) to list of configurations.
 For example: